 A good photo would be a clear, zoomed-out picture that highlights all of the damage done, whether that be to a single item or multiple items.
 It is important that the insurance company is able to see all the damage to all contents, from a single photo.
 Of course, damage may not be noticed from one zoomed-out photo, so having zoomed-in pictures is helpful!
 Still, insurance companies always want to see a photo of the whole damaged item.

-• Claims in which a recipient refuses to take the item out of the packaging for photographs
+Do not include photos due to a recipient refusing to take the item out of the packaging for photographs

 Packaging Photos